ceph/ceph/doc/radosgw/rgw-cache.rst

 The feature introduces 2 new APIs: Auth and Cache.

-    NOTE: The `D3N RGW Data Cache`_ is an alternative data caching mechanism implemented natively in the Rados Gatewey.
+    NOTE: The `D3N RGW Data Cache`_ is an alternative data caching mechanism implemented natively in the Rados Gateway.

 New APIs
 -------------------------